-The Quebec Lesbian Network, founded in 1996, emerged from a desire to offer an independent voice in a public place to Quebec lesbians.
-Even though the organization was formed during the Quebec gay and lesbian general conference, when thirty women decided to come together to form an interim committee, it was the decade following the creation of the QLN that confirmed the relevance of the organization and its initiatives.
-From congresses to conferences, through launches, video co-productions and various networking activities, the QLN has intervened on many social and political issues over the years, ranging from the invisibility of older lesbians to legal recognition of same-sex couples.
+From its founding in 1996, the Quebec Lesbian Network emerges from a desire to offer an autonomous voice in the public arena to Quebec lesbians.
+If the genesis of the organization takes place during the Estates General of the gay and lesbian communities of Quebec, while about thirty women decide to come together to form a provisional committee, the decade following the creation of the RLQ is only confirm the relevance of the organization and its initiatives.
+From congresses to conferences, through launches, video co-productions and various networking activities for lesbians, the RLQ has intervened on many social and political issues over the years, ranging from the invisibility of older lesbians to recognition. legal system for same-sex couples.

-At a time when the claims of the LGBTQ + community are increasing and coming together on many points, it is necessary that we provide a united front on certain issues while emphasizing the distinctiveness of women’s sexual diversity.
-The great historical social movements of the last decades concerning LGBT activism and defending LGBT rights has taught us one thing: despite our distinctions, we are stronger together!
-It is in this contemporary context that the QLN would like to be more inclusive of all realities of sexually diverse women.
-Let’s act together for political and social visibility!
+At a time when the demands of the LGBTQ + community are multiplying and converging on many points, it is incumbent on us to form a united front on certain issues, while emphasizing the uniqueness of women of sexual diversity.
+The great historical and social movements of the last decades, in connection with the defense of rights and LGBTQ + activism, have taught us one thing: despite our distinct demands, together we are stronger!
+It is in this contemporary context that the RLQ wishes to claim once again the inclusion of all lesbian realities of sexual diversity.